esafirm/universal-router/README.md

 ## Android

 Basically with just the `core` module you already can have a navigation system in your modular structured application (think dynamic module use case).
-The easiest way would be creating a `Singleton` router in your "core" module and then add entries in every other module, but this can get quite messy sometimes

-So this is when the android router module comes in.
+The easiest way would be creating a `Singleton` router in your "core" module and then add entries in every other module, but this can get quite messy sometimes, this is when the android router module comes in.

 First let's define our project structure: